whalecold/defective-pixel-checker/README.md

-simple tool to check the defective pixel on picture.
+Simple tool to check the defective pixel in the image.

 should install the pil library first.
 ```